 Will I need to pay tax?

-If you are going to be living and working in the UK you will usually have to pay tax in some form.
-There are different types of tax related to earnings.
+If you are living and working in the UK you will most likely have to pay tax in some form.
+There are different types of taxes related to earnings.
 Your tax liability depends on many factors, most notably your legal immigration status and the right to work in the UK, or on the basis of the visa you obtained to enter the UK.

 Types of payable tax in the UK:

-Income Tax will be applied to your earnings, including wages, interest from savings and investments, and rent from any property you own.
-You will also have to pay income tax on pensions and on certain benefits in kind such as corporate motor vehicles or company paid accommodation.
+Income Tax will be applied to your earnings, including wages, interest from savings and investments, and the rent income from any property you own.
+You will also have to pay income tax on pensions and on certain benefits in kind, such as corporate motor vehicles or company paid accommodation.

-This is a tax on any profit from an asset which you have sold or given away.
-For example, if you sell a house which was not your main home, you would have to pay Capital Gains Tax on the profit you make.
+This is a tax on any profit made from an asset you have sold or given away.
+For example, if you sell a house you would have to pay Capital Gains Tax on the profit you make.
 Only the amount made in profit is taxed not the full sum received.

-If you buy property for ₤125,000 or more, you have to pay Stamp Duty Land Tax, which can range from one to seven percent of the value of your property.
-If you buy shares, you may also have to pay a type of Stamp Duty.
+If you buy property for ₤125,000 or more, you have to pay Stamp Duty Land Tax (SDLT), which can range from one to seven percent of the value of your property.
+If you buy shares, you may also have to pay a type of Stamp Duty tax.